thealexdavis/task-manager/README.md

 * NPM 10.2.4 or above

 # Dev Notes
+* On first load, default data will go into the task manager table.
+* Data can be added, edited, or deleted through modals on actions taken inside the application.
+* Data will persist between sessions.
+To reset, please clear your local storage.
 * Table headers are sticky.
 New items appear at the bottom of the list.
 Scroll inside table to view more.
 * Click on the headers to sort the table.
 * Use the dropdowns to filter the data.